-It is amazing to look back at excerpts of Jack Lalanne’s shows from the 1950’s and hear his views on nutrition.
+It’s amazing to me to look back at excerpts of Jack Lalanne’s shows from the 1950s and hear his views on nutrition and food.
 A lot of what he preached then is very similar to what is being advised now:1

 – eat protein at breakfast

-– make your own salad dresing with olive oil and lemon juice
+– make your own salad dressing with olive oil and lemon juice

 – eat foods in their natural state, not processed